 SJC Basics

-In the south bay near Silicon Valley, San Jose International Airport offers a third airport alternative roughly the same size at OAK.
+In the south bay near Silicon Valley, San Jose International Airport offers a third airport alternative roughly a little bigger than OAK.
 SJC has been growing mightily the last few years, adding a lot of new airlines and routes.

 For travelers headed to the South Bay and Silicon Valley, the airport is definitely the most convenient.
 For San-Francisco bound travelers, the traffic along the busy I-80 corridor might be too prohibitive to make this a viable choice unless you have a very early morning or late night arrival or departure.